czbiohub-sf/shrimPy/docs/mantis_usage.md

    3. Add the desired offset.
 Negative offsets == non-overlapping

 #### For HCS:
-4. Use the HCS generator to image all the wells.
+4. Use the HCS generator under `Plugins -> Acquisition Tools -> HCS Site Generator` to image all the wells.
 5. Use the 3 point interpolation to adjust objective z-position across the plate.
  ---

+#### For 8-well Ibidi Plate or other custom slides:
+6. Use the HCS generator as above to `Create Custom` plate format
+7. The 8-well Ibidi Plate can be found in the `Documents` folder.

 ## Run the acquisition
 1. Open powershell